olooney/oranlooney.com/content/quotes/_index.md

 "Math is all about nuance.
 For example, there's a fine line between a numerator and a denominator."
 <br>&mdash;Unknown

+"Every time I fire a linguist, the performance of the speech recognizer goes up."
+<br>&mdash;Frederick Jelinek

 ### Poems